Tencent/tdesign-common/docs/web/api/table.en-US.md

 - Note: If you find that clicking on a row selects all of them, it means that the `rowKey` setting is incorrect or not set.
 Please make sure that the value of `rowKey` is a field in `data`.

 {{ select-multiple }}

+#### ExampleC: Row Selection Without Handler

+A table with row selection without an action column is generally used in some brief selection scenarios, where selection is made directly by clicking on the row. you can use `rowSelectionType: 'single' | 'multiple'` to set row selection type.

+{{ select-without-handler }}

 ### Paginated table